 The copy of the configuration is created as a new isolated configuration – i.e., there is no link between the original configuration and the copy, and the changes to one have no effect on the other.
 The new configuration is completely independent on the old one.
 You may modify or delete either of them without affecting the other one.

-To delete a configuration, click the bin icon in the configuration list or the Move to Trash button in the configuration detail.
-They both move the configuration to Trash.
+To delete a configuration and move it to Trash, click the bin icon in the configuration list or the Move to Trash button in the configuration detail.

 Each configuration moved to Trash acts as deleted: it is removed from orchestrations, cannot be run and is not displayed.
-You can undo the delete operation immediately after the delete operation, or restore the configuration from Trash accessible from the main menu.
+You can undo the delete operation immediately, or you can restore the configuration from Trash accessible from the main menu.

 There you can restore a deleted configuration, or permanently remove it.
 Once deleted from Trash, no configuration can be recovered.
 If your Trash is filled with a large number of configurations and you want to quickly find the one you need to restore or permanently remove, use the filter and search options in the upper part of the page.